baradatipu/subdomain-scanner/README.md

 ## Prerequisites

-- Python 3.x installed on your system
+- Python 3.8 or higher installed on your system
 - pip (Python package installer)
 - Basic command line knowledge

+### Required Dependencies
+The following Python packages will be automatically installed via requirements.txt:
+- dnspython (>= 2.3.0) - For DNS enumeration and resolution
+- requests (>= 2.31.0) - For HTTP requests and certificate transparency logs
+- tqdm (>= 4.65.0) - For progress bar visualization
+- flask (>= 3.0.0) - For web interface functionality

 ## Installation